FonsecaGoncalo/ECS-Runner-Fleet/README.md

 The solution is composed of two main parts:

 1. **Control plane** – A Lambda function orchestrated through API Gateway and EventBridge.
 It validates GitHub webhooks, fetches runner tokens and starts ECS tasks.
 Runner status updates are stored in DynamoDB.
-2. **ECS fleet** – A set of Fargate task definitions and an ECS cluster where runner containers execute jobs.
-Images are built and stored in ECR and can be extended per label.
+2. **ECS fleet** – An ECS cluster, IAM roles and an ECR repository where runner containers execute jobs.
+Task definitions are registered on demand by the control plane and images can be built lazily using `image:` labels.

 The event flow is: